Best Places to Visit in Autumn in Europe: Embrace the Enchanting Colors and Tranquility

 Visit Italy’s Dolomites for autumn season

-If you’re looking for the best places to see fall color in Europe, the Dolomites must be on your list.
+If you’re looking for the best places to see fall season and color in Europe, the Dolomites must be on your list.
 This mountain range located in northeastern Italy and part of the Southern Limestone Alps, is widely regarded as being amongst the most beautiful and attractive mountain landscapes in the world.

 Featuring 18 peaks above 3000m, narrow, deep and long valleys, lush pine forests, meadows, picture-perfect lakes and charming small towns with picturesque churches, the Dolomites was declared a World Heritage Site in 2009 by UNESCO for its outstanding universal value.